-Every software tester, QA manager, and quality assurance expert is familiar with automated software testing and the associated challenges.
-If they work for a large corporation or ISV, automation testing is most certainly a critical component of the QA process and a daily hands-on effort.
-For those in startups or small companies with a simple or single product, an ad hoc QA process with manual regression testing probably works just fine (for the time being).
-As a business grows, the strategy may likely include the development of more products for their customers, and/or the expansion of features and functions, the team will not be able to maintain quality standards without deploying automated testing.
-As a brand is established, the importance of delivering high quality software also grows.
-Eventually, the QA team and its automated software testing processes must evolve to manage the expanding demands on their time, resources and budgets.
+Every software tester, QA manager, and quality assurance expert is familiar with automated tests and the associated challenges.
+If they work for a large corporation or ISV, automated testing is most certainly a critical component of the development and Devop/QA process and a daily hands-on effort.
+For those in startups or small companies, an ad hoc QA process with manual functional testing and regression testing probably works just fine (for the time being), but as the business grows and the product(s) grow over time in features and functions, the team will not be able to maintain quality standards without deploying automated testing.
+As a brand is established, the importance of delivering high-quality software also grows.
+Eventually, the QA team and its automated tests process must evolve to manage the expanding demands on their time, resources, and budgets.
 This is where you need a coordinated approach to test automation including the prioritization of where and when to automate, having the right team, and usage of software test automation tools.

-Some of the key benefits of automated software testing are:
+Some of the key benefits of automated testing are:

-- Improve test coverage Create automated software testing scripts that cover more than you can do manually and that provide clear results so that you can increase platform coverage by 55% in the same testing cycle.
-That’s what our clients have done, why leave critical platforms uncovered when you can achieve coverage through automation.
+Improve test coverage – Create automated software test scripts that cover more than you can do via manual testing with clear results that can help you increase platform coverage by 55% in the same testing cycle.
+That’s what our clients have done, why leave critical platforms uncovered when you can achieve coverage through QA automation.

-- Increase ad-hoc and exploratory testing With resources freed up by automated software testing tools, testers can do what they do best.
+Increase ad-hoc and exploratory testing – With resources freed up by automated testing, testers can do what they do best.
 Find more critical defects by using your skilled QA resources in the right place at the right time via manual testing applied in strategic places.

-- Reduce cost and maintenance Use our minimal-maintenance automation testing services and infrastructure with centralized repository and test automation framework that takes advantage of reuse and modularity so that changes can be done once and propagated throughout.
-Our proven frameworks have saved our clients an average of 38% in automation re-work time and costs.
+Reduce cost and maintenance – Use our minimal-maintenance automation testing services and infrastructure with a centralized repository and test automation framework that takes advantage of reuse and modularity so that changes can be done once and propagated throughout.
+Our proven test automation frameworks have saved our clients an average of 38% in automation re-work time and costs.

-XBOSoft has been providing professional automated software testing services for over ten years.
-In the world of automation testing, we’ve seen a thing or two; from publishing topical Automation White Papers, presenting at conferences, and holding Automation workshops, to providing day-in and day-out automation test services to clients globally.
-When and Where to automate, How to automate, and What tools to use to automate can be challenging issues.
-At XBOSoft we are here to help, contact us today!
+XBOSoft has been providing professional automated testing services for 15 years.
+In the world of automated testing and QA automation, we’ve seen a thing or two; from publishing topical Automated Testing White Papers, presenting at conferences, and holding Test Automation workshops, to providing day-in and day-out automated test services to clients globally.
+When and Where to automate, How to automate, and what test automation tools to use to automate can be challenging issues.

 Automated Software Testing – When and Where to Start?

-While the benefits are clear, automated software testing does have its costs!
-Automated software testing can often be expensive and difficult, especially given the array of tools and the expertise needed to master them.
-Given any automated testing program will require some level of upfront investment in time, resources, and effort; when is the cost/benefit right for automated testing?
+While the benefits are clear, automated tests do have their costs!
+Automated testing can often be expensive and difficult, especially given the array of test automation tools and the expertise needed to master them.
+Given any automated testing program will require some level of upfront investment in time, resources, and effort, when is the cost/benefit right for automated testing?

-To help address this question, XBOSoft’s Automated Test Assessment White Paper discusses the factors involved in deciding whether or not to automate software testing, and then provides a step by step self-assessment to help you objectively decide whether or not go forward with a test automation effort.
+To help address this question, XBOSoft’s Automated Test Assessment White Paper discusses the factors involved in deciding whether or not to automate testing and then provides a step-by-step self-assessment to help you objectively decide whether or not to go forward with a test automation effort.

-Automated Software Testing Basic Guidelines – This white paper covers how to get started.
-It covers areas such as; How to select the right automated software testing tools depending on YOUR criteria, including how to integrate manual testing and test automation within the QA testing process; Practical lessons and step-by-step procedures for building a framework; Coding tips; and Rules to follow for easy maintenance of automation scripts.
-It also points out typical areas that are prone to failure, and how to avoid them.
+Automated Testing Basic Guidelines – This white paper covers how to get started.
+It covers areas such as; How to select the right automated tests tools depending on YOUR criteria, including how to integrate manual testing and test automation within the QA testing process; Practical lessons and step-by-step procedures for building a framework; Coding tips; interfacing with Unit testing, and Rules to follow for easy maintenance of test scripts.
+It also points out typical areas prone to failure and how to avoid them.

-Automated Software Testing Best Practices –We don’t like to use the phrase Best Practices, so that’s why this paper is V2.
-Over time, our practices change according to changes in technologies, methods and business requirements.
-Additionally, Best Practices for some are not Best for others.
-In any case, we’ve listed out some Great Practices so that you can pick and choose which ones are BEST for you, your quality assurance process, and your automated testing goals.
+Automated Testing Best Practices –We don’t like to use the phrase Best Practices, so that’s why this paper is V2.
+Over time, our practices change according to changes in technologies, methods, and business requirements.
+Additionally, Best Practices for some are not best for others.
+In any case, we’ve listed some Great Practices so that you can pick and choose which ones are BEST for you, your quality assurance process, and your automated testing goals.

-Step 2 – Determine set of automated software testing tools for client’s software.
+Determine a set of automated software testing tools for the client’s software.
 Note: if the client already has such tools this step would be skipped.
 XBOSoft deliverable – Automation Tool Feasibility Briefing.

 Automated Software Testing Services – Case Studies

-XBOSoft possess nearly 10 years of software test automation service experience, working with clients big and small, near and far.
-The two selected Case Studies below give a good example of the long-term automated software testing services we have been providing to clients over the years.
+XBOSoft possesses nearly 10 years of software test automation service experience, working with clients big and small, near and far.
+The two selected Case Studies below give a good example of the long-term automated testing services we have been providing to clients over the years.

 Akva Case Study – The Norwegian company, AKVA, is a leading technology and service partner to the aquaculture industry worldwide.
-For over 30 years, AKVA has offered software tools that cover all a company could need for process control, production control, reporting and planning of fish farming and seafood productions.
-In 2009, XBO began providing manual testing services, but has expanded the service offerings to include comprehensive test automation.
+For over 30 years, AKVA has offered software tools that cover all a company could need for process control, production control, reporting, and planning of fish farming and seafood productions.
+In 2009, XBO began providing manual testing services for functional testing but has expanded the service offerings to include comprehensive test automation.

 Mitel – Based in Ontario, Canada, Mitel is the world’s fastest-growing provider of cloud communications, making more than 33 million cloud connections daily.
 Mitel serves more than 60 million users in more than 100 countries.
 XBO began providing testing services in 2010 to Benbria, at the time a small start-up whose product division was acquired by Mitel in 2016.
 Today, XBO’s testing services include API Automated Testing and Selenium Automated Testing.